LFG115/beauty-cabin/README.md

 [The Beauty Cabin by Natasha Jaye](https://lfg115.github.io/beauty-cabin/index.html) is a bussiness website for the advertisemeant of services for a beautician.

 Here customers can browse through the many treatmeants for all there eyelash and eyebrow needs, prices at a very reasonable rate, gallery section which shows in close up detail the before and the **AMAZING** after, And then the reviews which give small but very meaningful insites to how happy and pleased the customers are.
 In addition to that we have a sign up page for customers who wish to join us on a pampering journey.

+The project goal for this web-page was to make a clean and clear website thats easy to use and easily accessible for all ages, our main target audiance for this site is women with a keen interest in there appearance.

 ![site on different devices](/assets/images/am_i_responsive.png)